awslabs/voice-powered-analytics/README-Alexa.md

 3. Select the **"AWS Lambda ARN"** option for your endpoint.
 You have the ability to host your code anywhere that you would like, but for the purposes of simplicity and frugality, we are using AWS Lambda.
 - Notes: [Read more about Hosting Your Own Custom Skill Web Service](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-an-alexa-skill-as-a-web-service).
 With the AWS Free Tier, you get 1,000,000 free requests per month, up to 3.2 million seconds of compute time per month.
 Learn more at [https://aws.amazon.com/free/](https://aws.amazon.com/free/).
 In addition, Amazon now offers [AWS Promotional Credits for developers who have live Alexa skills that incur costs on AWS related to those skills](https://developer.amazon.com/alexa-skills-kit/alexa-aws-credits)
   ![](./media/images/Alexa_Lab_13.png)
-4. Paste your **Lambda's ARN** (Amazon Resource Name) into the textbox provided.
+4. Paste your **Lambda's ARN** (Amazon Resource Name) into the textbox provided labeled "Default".
 It should look similar to the screenshot above.
 5. Leave **"Account Linking" set to "No"**.
 For this skill, we won't be using Account Linking, but you can learn more about [Linking an Alexa User with a User in Your System](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/linking-an-alexa-user-with-a-user-in-your-system)
 6. Click the **"Next"** button to continue to Step #4 of this guide.
 </details>